mysamyr/shario/README.md

 ## TODOs

-- Test compile scripts for macOS
+- Test compile scripts for Win, macOS and Linux
-- Allow multiple file upload
+- Allow multiple file upload (on Client)